Read this tutorial, or watch our Monitoring Phishing Campaigns video, to learn more about this topic.

 If the campaign was a recurring campaign, running on an ongoing basis, you can see the Phish-prone Percentage over the course of the campaign, as well as the top 50 users that clicked on phishing links over the campaign’s duration.

 Overview of Recurring Phishing Test

 On recurrent campaigns, you can click on Phishing Security Tests to see a list of all the tests that have run as part of that campaign.
 You can drill down further and see test-specific information by clicking on each test.

 List of Phishing Tests in an Ongoing Campaign

 Click on any individual campaign to view that particular campaign's overview screen and results.
 You can click on the Users tab beneath that campaign to view detailed results on users who failed your phishing test.
 Jump to section: DETAILED RESULTS ON USERS WHO FAILED

 Detailed Results: Who failed your phishing test?

 The Users tab beneath any individual phishing campaign will show exactly who failed your phishing test.
-Failures that we track in our console include clicking on links, opening attachments, enabling macros on attachments, allowing an EZXploit applet to run, or entering data on a landing page.
+Failures that we track in our console include clicking on links, opening attachments, enabling macros on attachments, or entering data on a landing page.
 If you've installed our Phish Alert Button, we'll also let you know who reported the email as a phishing email.

 Phishing Test Users Tab: Overview